matq007/matq007.github.io/content/blog/2021/weekly-news-1.md

 ## [Design patterns using Rust](https://github.com/rust-unofficial/patterns)

 Are you a Rust fan?
-Did you know that there is an open source book where people contribute their code on how to implement various design patters in Rust?
-Go check it out, they community already reached 4.2k stars on GitHub!
+Did you know that there is an open source book where people contribute their code on how to implement various design patterns in Rust?
+Go check it out, the community already reached 4.2k stars on GitHub!

 ## [Docker best practices](https://github.com/hexops/dockerfile#do-not-use-a-uid-below-10-000)